 1959, 37 minutes, color, DV Factory Farms from the Organizer’s Point of View California farm workers caught the attention of Harvey Richards early in his photographic career.
 Working with unionists and pro-union activists, Harvey toured the central valley of California … Continue reading →

-1962, 15 minutes, black and white A Pivotal Strike in Farm Worker History Uno Veintecinco tells the story of the Agricultural Workers Organizing Committee (AWOC), AFL-CIO, strike in 1962 for $1.25/hour for lettuce pickers in California.
-The strike was centered in … Continue reading →
+1962, 15 minutes, black and white Uno Veinticonco: A Pivotal Strike in Farm Worker History Uno Veinticinco tells the story of the Agricultural Workers Organizing Committee (AWOC), AFL-CIO, strike in 1962 for $1.25/hour (Uno Veinticinco) for lettuce pickers in California. … Continue reading →

-1966, 27 min., color, DVD California Farm Workers Grape Strike and March to Sacramento Harvey Richards filmed the United Farm Workers march to Sacramento in 1966 to win the right to unionize for California farm workers.
-Starting out in Delano … Continue reading →
+1966, 27 min., color, DVD Grape Strike and March to Sacramento Harvey Richards filmed the United Farm Workers march to Sacramento in 1966 to win the right to unionize for California farm workers.
+Starting out in Delano in March, 1966, … Continue reading →